mosadnabil011/Hangman_Bash_Game/README.md

       |
       |
 =========

-Guess a letter: e
-Correct!
 _ e _ _ _
+Letters Not in The Word: A
+Guess a letter:

 ...
+---
 ## 👥 Authors

 [cite_start]Prepared by[cite: 3]: